Square One Mall

 Square One Mall is a shopping mall located along US Route 1 (Broadway) between Main Street and Essex Street in Saugus, Massachusetts.
 Anchor stores are Macy's, Dick's Sporting Goods, Best Buy and TJ Maxx.
-Additional stores in the mall include Old Navy, Forever 21, Famous Footwear, EbLens, and Bath & Body Works.
+Additional stores in the mall include Old Navy, Famous Footwear, and Bath & Body Works.

-The mall was a $100 million project undertaken by New England Development Corporation to redevelop the former New England Shopping Center which consisted of Sears, Service Merchandise and the former General Cinemas which had closed in the mid-1980s.
+In 1955, Alan and Milton Green purchased the former town farm property with plans to construct a large shopping center.
+The New England Shopping Center was completed in 1961 and included a W. T. Grant, Touraine's, and the largest Sears in New England.

+In the 1980s, the property was acquired by Stephen R. Karp's New England Development Corporation, which planned on redeveloping the property into a shopping mall.
+The project was stalled by a lack of financing, but construction began in 1993 after financing was secured from several banks.
 The construction of the mall was unique since it incorporated the previously built structure of Sears, signs of this being the difference in building materials between Sears and the rest of the mall.
 The mall opened for business on August 17, 1994.
+Its first anchor stores were Sears, Service Merchandise, Filene's, Filene's Basement, and Lechmere.
+In 1998, Lechmere was replaced by TJ Maxx.